joshtbe/idb-orm/packages/core/README.md

 ### Roadmap - Maybe

 -   [ ] Optimize batch `add` editing with cursor functionality
--   [ ] Optimize vanilla property validation by stringifying function bodies and constructing functions instead of wrapping
 -   [ ] Discriminated union models: Be able to differentiate subtypes of a model by a discriminator key
--   [ ] Error Handling: Instead of needing to type `tx.abort(...)` just use the `throw new ...` syntax and catch the error and automatically abort the transaction.
-This will require actions to be wrapped in some kind of try-catch block.